Robustness of Kardar-Parisi-Zhang-like transport in long-range interacting quantum spin chains

 Apart from a narrow region of ballistic transport near $\Delta=0.3$, spin transport appears to be more conventionally diffusive.
 Energy transport, however, is highly anomalous and is superdiffusive for all investigated $\Delta$.
 This is in sharp contrast to the flow toward diffusion for the large $\Delta$ region of $H_\text{dip}$.

-\emph{Outlook} -- Our work gives rise to several future directions.
-First, by utilizing generalized hydrodynamics to investigate the transport in Inozemtsev models~\cite{Bertini_2016,Castro_Alvaredo_2016}, it may be possible to analytically characterize the apparent similarities and differences from both the HS and NN limits.
-Second, deformed versions of HS and Inozemtsev models have also been proposed~\cite{Lamers_2018,klabbers2025landscapesintegrablelongrangespin,Klabbers_2024,moussa2024qdeformedhaldaneshastrychainqi}; these models break the SU(2) symmetry to U(1) while preserving integrability.
-Determining whether such models are diffusive in the easy-axis regime, in analogy to the NN XXZ model, may provide further insight into our understanding of transport in integrable models.
+\emph{Outlook} -- Our work opens several directions for future study.
+First, generalized hydrodynamics for Inozemtsev models~\cite{Bertini_2016,Castro_Alvaredo_2016} may enable analytical characterization of the similarities to and differences from the HS and NN limits.
+Second, deformed HS and Inozemtsev models~\cite{Lamers_2018,klabbers2025landscapesintegrablelongrangespin,Klabbers_2024,moussa2024qdeformedhaldaneshastrychainqi}, which break SU(2) to U(1) while preserving integrability, allow one to ask whether ballistic transport and diffusion emerges in the easy-plane and easy-axis regime, respectively, analogous to the NN XXZ model.
+Finally, it would be interesting to test whether finite temperature can restore signatures of anomalous transport in non-integrable quantum models, as recently reported in simulations of classical field theories~\cite{koterle2026anomaloustransportnonintegrableclassical}.